 - Bank account statement

 If your family resides with another person or family, we will need the following:

 - One document from Group A from the homeowner or lessor and

 - One document from Group B from the parent or guardian.

 If your family is living outside of Florida due to military service, we will need military orders and one of the following:

-- State of Legal Residency Certificate
+- DD Form 2058, State of Legal Residence Certificate

 - Leave and Earning Statement (LES)

 - Defense Finance and Accounting Service (DFAS) Form 702